bryketos/CLINK/README.md

 # CLINK
 Reproducible Cloud-based GWAS QC and Analaysis

-Copyright Brian S. Cole, PhD 2017
+Copyright Brian S. Cole, PhD 2017<br />
-See LICENSE in this repository for MIT license details.
+See LICENSE in this repository for MIT license details.<br />
 This is free software BUT AWS RESOURCE UTILIZATION WILL BE BILLED TO YOUR ACCOUNT.

 ## Requirements